jthistle/tabby/README.md

 # Tabby

-Tabby is a terminal-based, WYSIWYG, vim-like tab editor.
+Tabby is a terminal-based, WYSIWYG, vaguely vim-like tab editor.

 It's early days.
 Functionality is limited and contributions aren't really possible at this stage.